 Irish Moss - Chondrus Crispus.

-Irish moss, also known as Corsican pearlwort or Scot's moss, is actually not really a moss at all.
+Irish moss, also known as Corsican pearlwort or Scot's moss, is not a moss at all.
 It is a member of the Caryophyllaceae family.
 Irish Moss is a herbaceous perennial that is a wonderfully elegant touch to any landscaping growing to more than 20 cm in length.
 The Irish Moss can vary in coloration ranging from greenish-yellowish, red, dark purple, purplish-brown, and can even have an emerald green color to it when the temperatures warm up.
-Irish moss also has simple white blooms that appear throughout the duration of its growing season.
+Irish moss also has pure white blooms that appear throughout its growing season.
 Due to the Irish moss' wide distribution, Irish Moss makes it a very versatile option for gardens in any location.

 The Irish moss looks well placed throughout a rock garden or an area that does not have a lot of other plants already growing.
 It can tolerate some foot traffic so planting this plant near where one is walking will not be a problem.
 Irish moss is considered a seaweed, so cold water is best for it, and it is often used in raw food diets.
 It has been used in Ireland, Asia, and North America for centuries.